3rd-Eden/prior/README.md

 npm install -g prior
 ```

+While the name of the module is `prior` we will install the command line utility
+as **prior-inventions**.
+This also what you will see in all examples.

 ## Generating

 In order to generate a list we need to know a couple of things